andifalk/container-kubernetes-security-workshop/1-linux-security/README.md

 * Inter-process communications (IPC)
 * Control groups (cgroups)

-You can easily see all namespaces on your machine using the _lsns_ command.
+You can see all namespaces on your machine using the `lsns` command.
-Try also to run this command using root, then you will see more details.
+Try also to run this command using root, then you are able to see more details.

 By using the tool _unshare_ you may run a process with some namespaces unshared from the parent (i.e., simulating a linux container).

+---

-### Lab: Isolating the hostname using a UTS namespace
+### 🔹 Lab 1: Isolating the hostname using a UTS namespace

 So let's try to use the UTS namespace to isolate the hostname: